 ABSTRACT

-The present investigation was carried out at Vegetable Research Station, Sri Konda Laxman Telangana Horticultural University, Rajendranagar, Telangana during three consecutive summer seasons 2022, 2023 and 2024.
-The results showed that there were significant variations in all the parameters during three seasons.
-Among the genotypes, the highest fruit length (41.30 cm, 38.27 cm and 42.10 cm) and fruit width (14.7 cm, 14.63 cm and 15.00 cm) was found in RHRBG35 and NDBG-28 respectively.
-While the genotype DBOG-225 recorded the highest fruit weight (1210 g and 1260 g) during 2022 and 2023 respectively, whereas during 2024, RHRBG-35 recorded highest fruit weight (1260 g).
+The present investigation was carried out at the Vegetable Research Station, Sri Konda Laxman Telangana Horticultural University, Rajendranagar, Telangana, during three consecutive summer seasons 2022, 2023, and 2024.
+The results showed significant variation in all parameters across the three seasons.
+Among the genotypes, the highest fruit length (41.30 cm, 38.27 cm, and 42.10 cm) and fruit width (14.7 cm, 14.63 cm, and 15.00 cm) were observed in RHRBG35 and NDBG-28, respectively.
+While the genotype DBOG-225 recorded the highest fruit weight (1210 g and 1260 g) in 2022 and 2023, respectively, during 2024 RHRBG-35 recorded the highest fruit weight (1260 g).
 The highest fruit yield per hectare (342.79 q and 385.92 q) was recorded in VRBOG-16 during 2022 and 2023 respectively, while RHRBG-35 recorded the highest fruit yield per hectare (380.08 q) during 2024.
-On the basis of overall performance and highest yield, genotype RHRBG-35 is recommended for large-scale cultivation under the Southern agro-climatic conditions of Telangana.
+Basis on overall performance and highest yield, genotype RHRBG-35 is recommended for large-scale cultivation under the Southern agro-climatic conditions of Telangana.

-Key words: Genotypes, fruit length, width, weight and yield
+Key words: Genotypes, fruit length, width, weight, and yield

 INTRODUCTION

 Bottle gourd is a remarkably lucrative crop, capable of generating substantial income for farmers within a short timeframe of just two to three months (Tirumalesh and Mondal, 2018).
 Bottle gourd (Lagenaria siceraria) is a widely cultivated cucurbit across the world (Hidayatullah et al., 2012).
 It is an annual vining plant with a creeping growth habit that can be grown along the ground like most members of the pumpkin family and completes its life cycle within a single growing season.
-The stem is deeply grooved, angular, about 1 cm thick and bears 5–6 branches.
+The stem is deeply grooved, angular, about 1 cm thick, and bears 5–6 branches.
 Leaves are prostrate or spreading, with two tendrils arising from the base of the leaf stalk.
 The plant develops a broad, spreading root system that ranges in color from white to pale cream.
 The species bears monoecious flowers, with solitary white male and female flowers produced on different axes of the same plant, making cross-pollination highly favorable (Ilyas et al., 2017).
 The large white flowers open at night, and female flowers are characterized by short stalks.
-The fruit exhibits extensive variation in form, shape, and size, depending on the variety, ranging from round to large, elongated types, some with narrow necks (Anonymous, 2016).
-Owing to its remarkable diversity in fruit shape, color, size and uses, bottle gourd is considered an important species in the plant kingdom and is extensively cultivated in tropical and subtropical regions for its edible fruits.
+The fruit exhibits extensive variation in form, shape, and size, depending on the variety, ranging from round to large, elongated types, with some varieties having narrow necks (Anonymous, 2016).
+Owing to its remarkable diversity in fruit shape, color, size, and uses, bottle gourd is considered an important species in the plant kingdom and is extensively cultivated in tropical and subtropical regions for its edible fruits.